diversen/pebble-framework-docs/site/README.md

-contains static output from mkdocs
+# static output from mkdocs